UNH-CORE/RM2-tow-tank/Documents/secondary_turbine_inspection.md

 # Secondary turbine inspection

-This is a secondary inspection of crucial dimensions of the turbine model parts.
+This is a secondary inspection of critical dimensions of the turbine model parts, performed after anodizing.
 The machine shop inspection is more accurate and should be considered the official inspection.

 Measurments smaller than 6 inches done via calipers with 0.001 inch resolution.
 Measurements longer done with tape measure with 1/16 inch